 There are many pros to using responsive design techniques like how images can adapt to different screen sizes efficiently and SEO benefits like a higher page ranking in search engines like Google; one could argue that the cons -- however few -- still exist and should always be addressed.

 Why is SEO Better With RWD?

 SEO is better for responsive web design because of usability, which makes a website and its elements fit different types of screens.
-Thus, visitors who read and navigate your responsive designed website will keep coming back based on the ease of use, navigation, etc. Google's algorithms are also more likely to favour websites that are optimised for iPhones and also Android devices using RWD techniques.
+Thus, website visitors who read and navigate your responsive designed website will keep coming back based on the ease of use, navigation, etc. Google Algorithms are also more likely to favour websites that are optimised for iPhones and also Android devices using RWD techniques.
 The more user-friendly the website is for smartphone and mobile device users, the better.

 What Does Mr Ethan Marcotte Have to Do With RWD?

 Mr Ethan Marcotte, in his groundbreaking 2011 book, Responsive Web Design, came up with the term, responsive web design (RWD).
 Mr Marcotte explained the term of RWD to include images (GIFs, PNGs, JPG) that are flexible for different screen sizes, the use of a fluid grid, and media queries.
 Marcotte explained the idea behind the use of RWD in a 2010 article he wrote for A List Apart.
 Media queries are an essential part of RWD because specific CSS code detects different browsers that are viewing web pages at different sizes.

 For those e-commerce websites that have been built with RWD in mind, it may not lead to an easy sale.
 There are misconceptions that just because the trend is toward more mobile device used to surf the web does not always equate to the consumer buying your goods online.
 That is why there are many things to consider based on what the reason is for building one's website in the first place.
 There is also the issue of stacking content when considering developing one's homepage using RWD methods.